KARKAVELRAJA/DECISION-TREE-REGRESSION/README.md

 # DECISION-TREE-REGRESSION

-### IMPLEMENTION OF DECISION TREE REGRESSION USING SCIKIT-LEARN PYTHON LIBRARY TO PREDICT HEIGHT
+### IMPLEMENTION OF DECISION TREE REGRESSION USING SCIKIT-LEARN PYTHON LIBRARY TO PREDICT BODY FAT

 - Decision tree regression observes features of an object and trains a model in the structure of a tree to predict data in the future to produce meaningful continuous output
 - In this project, at first the dataset is loaded and pre-processing steps are carried out